xavier2910/ksp-MusicSwitcher/STRUCTURE.md

 # Mod Structure

 This is about the internal structure of the mod code, meant for folks who want to write code.
 This is not about config-writing or any such things.
+For those things, see [the config docs](CONFIGURING.md).

 ## Overview

 There are three broad chunks of this program: the `MusicSwitcher`, its music `IController`s, and the "Behaviors" that create the latter at runtime.
-The `MusicSwitcher` takes care of the relevant `AudioSource`s and the application of global settings to them.
+The `MusicSwitcher` takes care of the relevant `AudioSource`s and the dis-/enabling of the stock music.
 `IController` is an interface; they control the actual playing (or not) of `AudioClip`s.
 The job of a "Behavior" (it's a bad name; I really need a better term for this.
 "Configurators"?) is to create and configure the various `IController`s and give them to the `MusicSwitcher`.